OnMyTravel/Infrastructure/README.md

 Then, it's simple:

     ansible-playbook -i inventories/setup setup.yml --ask-pass

+From now, you should be able to connect on the virtual machine using the following command.
+The IP is set in the vagrant file to `172.28.128.3` and the default user is `ansible`.
+If you changed things, do not hesitate to update it accordingly.

+    ssh ansible@172.28.128.3 -p 2222

 If everything goes OK, then you can run the next command.
 Obviously, it is important to pick the right inventory (local for vagrant, master for the server).